ingriddorioschulze/cinnamoon/README.md

 # credits

-- Project and Online Classes: Complete React Developer in 2019 Course by Andrei Neagoie
+- Project and Online Classes: Complete React Developer in 2019 by Andrei Neagoie and Yihua Zhang

 #